-- c. provisions that prohibit the suspension of students in pre-kindergarten through grade three, except if suspension is necessary to comply with applicable federal laws; - d. standards and procedures to assure security and safety of students and school personnel; - [ e. provisions for the removal from the classroom and from school property, including a school function, of students and other persons who violate the code of conduct; - [4-] f. disciplinary measures to be taken in incidents involving the possession or use of illegal substances or weapons, the use of physical force, vandalism, violation of another student's civil rights and threats of violence; - classroom of students, consistent with section thirty-two hundred fourteen of this chapter and other applicable federal, state and local laws [including]; - h. provisions for the school authorities to establish policies and procedures to ensure the provision of continued educational programming and activities for students removed from the classroom, placed in detention, or suspended from school.
-When a student is suspended from school or removed from the classroom, the principal, or the principal's designee, in consultation with the student's teachers, shall, within twenty-four hours, create an education plan for the student for each class in which the student is enrolled, provided that if such twentyfour hour period does not end on a school day, it shall be extended to the corresponding time on the next school day.
+- (1) an education plan that the principal, or the principal's designee, in consultation with the student's teachers, shall create for the student for each class in which the student is enrolled.
 The education plan shall make provisions for a student's on-going academic instruction during the removal or suspension and shall include the steps the school will take to provide the student with a successful re-entry to school.
-The student shall have the opportunity to earn all academic credit he or she would have been eligible to earn had he or she been in class, including the opportunity to complete any missed assignments or take any missed examinations or assessments during the student's removal or suspension.
-If an examination or assessment cannot be rescheduled, the student shall be allowed on school property to take such assessment or examination on the day and time that the assessment or examination is given; - [ for i. procedures by which violations of the code of conduct are reported to the appropriate school personnel, the facts are investigated and determined, and discipline measures [imposed and discipline measures carried out] are determined and implemented; - [5.] j. provisions ensuring such code and the enforcement thereof are in compliance with state and federal laws relating to students with disabilities; - [h. provisions setting forth the procedures by which local law enforcement agencies shall be notified of code violations which constitute a crime; - 1- k. provisions setting forth the circumstances under and procedures by which parents or persons in parental relation to the student accused of violating the code of conduct shall be notified of such code of 54 conduct violations including notice that any statement by the student, written or oral, may be used against the student in a criminal, immigration, or juvenile delinquency investigation and/or proceeding and/or in a court of law;

-$[\frac{1}{2}]$ 1. provisions setting forth the circumstances under and procedures by which a [gemplaint in griminal court, a juvenile delinquency petition student may be referred to law enforcement, consistent with the provisions of section twenty-eight hundred one-a of this article, or referred for a person in need of supervision petition as defined in articles three and seven of the family court act will be filed;

-[k-] m. circumstances under and procedures by which [referral to] a student may be referred to academic services, school-based support services, or appropriate human service agencies [shall be made]; and

-[1. a minimum suspension period, for students who repeatedly are substantially disruptive of the educational process or substantially interfere with the teacher's authority over the classroom, provided that the suspending authority may reduce such period on a case by case basis to be consistent with any other state and federal law.
+The student shall have the opportunity to earn all academic credit they would have been eligible to earn had the student been in class, including the opportunity to complete any missed assignments or take any missed examinations or assessments during the student's removal or suspension; - (2) procedures for when an examination or assessment cannot be rescheduled, the student shall be allowed on school property to take such assessment or examination on the day and time that the assessment or examination is given, unless the student presents a risk to the health and safety of the school community, then alternative spaces may be used as described in section thirty-two hundred fourteen of this chapter; and - (3) policies on the timeframe an educational plan shall be completed and implemented, this shall be within a reasonable and expeditious timeframe to mitigate learning loss in accordance with the length of the suspension, provided that the education plan is delivered to the student no later than forty-eight hours after the start of suspension; - [fraction of the code of conduct are reported to the appropriate school personnel, the facts are investigated and determined, and discipline measures [imposed and discipline measures carried out] are determined and implemented; - [g-] (iv) provisions ensuring such code and the enforcement thereof are in compliance with state and federal laws relating to students with disabilities; - $[\frac{1}{h+1}]$ (v) provisions setting forth the procedures by which local law enforcement agencies shall be notified of code violations which constitute a crime; - $[\frac{1}{2}]$ (vi) provisions setting forth the circumstances under and procedures by which parents or persons in parental relation to the student accused of violating the code of conduct shall be notified of such code of conduct violations including notice that any statement by the student, written or oral, may be used against the student in a criminal, immigration, or juvenile delinquency investigation and/or proceeding and/or in a court of law; - [;] (vii) provisions setting forth the circumstances under and procedures by which a [complaint in criminal court, a juvenile delinquency petition] student may be referred to law enforcement, consistent with the provisions of section twenty-eight hundred one-a of this article, or referred for a person in need of supervision petition as defined in articles three and seven of the family court act will be filed; - [k.] (viii) circumstances under and procedures by which [referral to] a student may be referred to academic services, school-based support services, or appropriate human service agencies [shall be made]; and - [1. a minimum suspension period, for students who repeatedly are substantially disruptive of the educational process or substantially interfere with the teacher's authority over the classroom, provided that 55 the suspending authority may reduce such period on a case by case basis 56 to be consistent with any other state and federal law.
 For purposes of this section, the definition of "repeatedly are substantially disruptive" shall be determined in accordance with the regulations of the commissioner;